 Nariman Gharib, who works for Manoto, a Farsi-language, London-headquartered satellite news channel based in London, stated that he and many of his colleagues, or their family members, have received anonymous threats or phishing attempts.
 Gharib said hackers focus their attacks against journalists’ family members because the journalists will often refrain from disclosing the attacks out of fear of retaliation against their loved ones.

-Domestic media outlets receive the harshest scrutiny from the regime, and Tehran has repeatedly suspended or shuttered critical news media.
-For example, in May of 2019, the government suspended the operations of weekly magazine Seda after the latter called for “high-level engagement” between the U.S. and Iran.
-Significantly, for months, the regime has barred New York Times correspondent Thomas Erdbrink from reporting in Iran.
-His wife, also a journalist, has been prohibited from working as well.
+Domestic media outlets receive harsh scrutiny from the regime, and Tehran has repeatedly suspended or shuttered critical news media.
+For example, in May of 2019, the government suspended the operations of the weekly magazine Seda after the latter called for “high-level engagement” between the U.S. and Iran.

 Journalists also cannot operate legally in Iran without getting government accreditation, which is frequently frozen or rescinded.
-The regime has outright prohibited some foreign agencies from reporting in Iran, and has denied entry to certain foreign journalists and expelled others.
+The regime has outright prohibited some foreign agencies from reporting in Iran, has denied entry to certain foreign journalists, and expelled others.
 The regime conditioned allowing a BBC correspondent to operate in Iran on the BBC’s agreement not to share its reporting materials with BBC Persian Television.
 Iran’s Ministry of Culture and Islamic Guidance obliges international journalists seeking Iranian visas to first present details of their planned travel and subjects of their proposed reporting, and to work with local “minders.”